35 Years of Positive Change

 2000s – Illinois Assisted Housing Research Action Project (IHARP)

 Seeing a need for data-driven state housing policy, we began partnering with UIC Voorhees Center and different peer organizations, including Latino Policy Forum and the Shriver Center, to research affordable housing issues affecting Illinois and publish our findings.
-IHARP also created the first comprehensive digital database of assisted housing units in Illinois.
+IHARP also created the first comprehensive digital database of assisted housing units

 2002 – Governor’s Housing Task Force